Choosing the right base layer can mean the difference between an awesome outdoor adventure and an awful misadventure.

-Silk: Silk fabrics should be washed the same way you would your wool fabrics.
-You may even prefer to hand wash separately since you run the risk of shrinking in the washing machine.
+Silk Silk fabrics should be washed the same way you would your wool fabrics.
+You may even prefer to hand wash separately since you run the risk of shrinking it in the washing machine.

 Bamboo can also be machine washed on a delicate cycle in cool water only.
 A gentle detergent, free of bleach is best.
 It is also recommended that you do not use fabric softeners or any chlorine bleach as this can significantly reduce its life.

 If the fabric is of a lightweight variety, line-drying is best.
 For thicker, heavier fabrics, they should be laid flat to dry since hanging them can cause the fabric to stretch.

 If quicker drying is absolutely necessary, machine dry on a cool setting and remove when slightly damp.
 Don’t overdry as this can cause damage to the fabric.
 Be careful when handling wet bamboo fabrics as they are much more fragile while in this state.

 Try to avoid dry cleaning any bamboo fabrics.
 Use a cool iron as needed.